Confucian Idea of a Door 出不由戶

 論語, 學而, 二: 有子曰:君子務本,本立而道生。

-Returning to the door analogy, this door represents our moral center, synonymous with our true self, spirit, or true nature.
-If we abide by it, our moral center establishes our moral path.
-Yes, the word moral can be a turned-off for many as it has a dogmatic connotation, as it was for me in my earlier years of studying Eastern philosophy.
-However, over time, I have learned that the sense of morality that comes from our true self is just the bidding of our conscience.
-Submitting to it brings inner peace and deeper joy.
+Yes, the word moral can be off-putting for many, as it often carries a dogmatic connotation.
+It was that way for me too, especially in my early years of studying Eastern philosophy.
+But over time, I’ve come to understand that the kind of morality that flows from our true self is simply the voice of our conscience.
+Following it brings inner peace and a deeper, lasting joy.